 Figures Don’t Lie… But Case Design Includes Very Subjective Choices

 Financial accounting statements have little room for author choice and bias.
 After the trial balance phase, when the period’s account balances are stable, the metrics for profitability and financial position are also settled.
 If you believe the statements conform to GAAP, policies, and the law, there are no grounds for doubting the reported profits or financial position figures.

 Usually, however, it is better to see business case results have in a different light.
 There is no business case equivalent to the accountant’s GAAP, and there are very few laws or regulations that specifically address business case design and development:

 The few business case laws and rules that do exist apply mostly to government, financial services, and the securities industry.
 And even these do not address the case building areas where author choice and bias operate.

-In other words, business case results necessarily reflect the author’s personal judgements, arbitrary choices, and assumptions.
+In other words, business case results necessarily reflect the author’s personal judgments, arbitrary choices, and assumptions.